jasonftl/ignore_lens/README.md

 # IgnoreLens

-A VS Code extension that provides visual feedback for ignore file patterns - see which patterns match files in your workspace.
+Highlights unused patterns in your .ignore files - quickly spot lines that don't match any files in your workspace.

 ## Features